Saivion Smith

-Saivion Smith (born November 5, 1997) is an American former professional football cornerback.
-He played college football at the University of Alabama.
+Saivion Smith (born November 5, 1997) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

 Early life

 Smith attended Lakewood High School.
 He transferred to IMG Academy after his sophomore season.
 As a junior, he had 67 tackles, 5 interceptions and 4 fumble recoveries.

 As a senior, he tallied 43 tackles, one pass defensed, one blocked punt and three blocked field goals.
 He received USA Today All-USA High School All-American honors.
 He was considered a four-star prospect according to Rivals.com.

 College career

 Smith accepted a football scholarship from Louisiana State University.
 As a true freshman, he appeared in 10 games as a backup cornerback, collecting 4 tackles and 4 passes defensed.

 He enrolled at Mississippi Gulf Coast Community College for the 2017 season.
 As a sophomore, he appeared in 12 games, registering 31 tackles (one for loss), 2 interceptions (one returned for a touchdown), 6 passes defensed (led the team), 26 kickoff returns for 718 yards (27.6-yard avg.) and one touchdown.

-As a junior playing for Alabama in 2018, he appeared in 15 games with 12 starts, posting 60 tackles, 3 interceptions (led the team), 5 passes defensed and one forced fumble.
+As a junior playing at the University of Alabama in 2018, he appeared in 15 games with 12 starts, posting 60 tackles, 3 interceptions (led the team), 5 passes defensed and one forced fumble.
 He returned an interception for a 38-yard touchdown against Arkansas State University.
 He had 4 tackles and 2 interceptions against the University of Missouri.
 He struggled in the 44–16 loss against Clemson University in the national championship game, allowing 3 receptions for 162 receiving yards and leaving the contest with an ankle injury.
 He declared for the NFL draft before the start of his senior season on January 12, 2019.